 Sometimes we set off for the art, museums, history or even simple only to be there when we were are visiting somewhere new.
 However, some of us are more into the culinary scene and plan the travels according to the food in town.
 That’s not something new anymore.
 Fortunately, Europe has long and renowned cuisines around.
 If you are a gourmet traveler looking for a possible food tour in Europe – well here is your itinerary.
 Here, there are 9 recommended stops for food itinerary in Europe.
-Starting from Porto then Barcelona, French Riviera – which ends with Greece and Turkey.
+Starting from Porto then Barcelona, South of France – which ends with Greece and Turkey.
 Of course, you might adapt the line and may add up other stops to your route, but here is the beginning for you!

 Whether it is a street food or an elegant dish from a Michelin starred restaurant, a bite of a dish always gives an insight from the culture.
 Therefore the food really represents an important aspect of the country you are visiting.
 Sometimes similar dishes you see in a couple of different cuisines may actually tell how much history they have in common too!
 Never underestimate the power of local cuisines!